Mrraj6721/spotify-mood-analyzer/README.md

-# 🎵 Advanced Spotify Mood Analyzer
+# 🎵 Spotify Mood Analyzer

 An interactive music analysis web app that uses Spotify audio features to cluster tracks into emotional moods like Happy, Calm, Sad, or Energetic.
 Built using **Streamlit**, **Spotipy**, and **Scikit-learn**, it's perfect for data-driven music exploration.